Is 3 star safety satisfactory?

-In September we posted a blog The real price of safety, taking a look at the cars that state they have 5 stars, yet require you to pay extra for that 5th star.
+In September we posted a blog about the real price of safety, taking a look at the cars that state they have 5 stars, yet require you to pay extra for that 5th star.
 This tweaked my curiosity to monitor the ANCAP safety ratings and I happened to come across something a little worrying.

 Let’s start by stating the obvious.
 When searching for a vehicle for your fleet, what are some of the general features you look for?
 Possibly good fuel efficiency, the number of airbags, if it has ABS brakes and dynamic stability control, functionality, room for a large load and the ANCAP safety rating.
 These are all big selling points when cars are advertised to the consumer.
 4 of the 7 above mentioned features are safety related.
 So we can all agree safety plays a big part in choosing vehicles, right?
 After all, driving is a dangerous activity in itself.